FinOps-Open-Cost-and-Usage-Spec/foundation/contributing.md

 **3.1.** Create a topic branch prefixed with the issue-id included in the name (e.g. 4-resource-name-dimension).
 Ensure that the group has agreed the creation of a PR based on a particular Issue.

 **3.2.** Modify the Specification to Address the Issue.
-This work can happen outside of the GitHub flow as you and your team may want to do live collaboration on the spec content before converting to GitHub and Markdown.
-Once mostly aligned within your group, you can convert the content to markdown and submit the change to the topic branch created above.
+This work can happen outside of the GitHub flow, as you and your team may want to collaborate live on the spec content before converting to GitHub and Markdown.
+Once you are mostly aligned within your group, you can convert the content to Markdown and submit the change to the topic branch created above.

 **3.3.** Submit a Pull Request to merge the change from the topic branch to the 'working_draft' branch (see details below)